woximorks/api-ui/README.md

         - After searching, product related information populates for each attr that is associated in some way.
             - Logic related to the order / how this returned content displays can be set on the index.html.erb file.
                 - Updates to the corresponding titles representing this information on that index file can be set within the application_helper.rb file.
-    /{#Endpoint}
+   - /{#endpoint}
-        - Infographic containing each attribute associated with that {#Endpoint}, and what product it associates to.
+        - Infographic containing each attribute associated with that {#endpoint}, and what product it associates to.

 * Databasics
     - To create and populate the database